-The wastewater collection system that serves all developed areas within the City limits is comprised of approximately 1,108 miles of sanitary sewer mains ranging in size from six to sixty-six inches.
-Although the City owns and maintains an extensive wastewater collection system; it does not treat its own wastewater.
-The wastewater produced on the west side of the City is treated under contract by the City of Fort Worth's Village Creek Regional Wastewater Treatment Plant.
-Wastewater produced on the east side of the City is treated under contract by the City is treated under contract by TRA's Central Regional Wastewater System (the "CRWS").
-Approximately 65 percent of the City's wastewater is treated at the CRWS Plant pursuant to a 50 year contract with TRA.
-The City's annual volume of contributing flow amounts to approximately 20 percent of the total wastewater flow into the CRWS Plant.
-As the City with the largest population in the CRWS Plant meets the efficient permit conditions to treat 135 MGD as set by the Texas Natural Resource Conservation Commission (the "TNRCC") and the Environmental Protection Agency (the "EPA").
-TRA has an uprating to 162 MGD pending before the TNRCC.
+The wastewater collection system that serves all developed areas within the City limits is comprised of approximately 1,123 miles of sanitary sewer mains ranging in size from six to seventy-two inches.
+Although the City owns and maintains an extensive wastewater collection system, it does not treat its own wastewater.
+Wastewater produced in the City is treated under contract by TRA's Central Regional Wastewater System (the "CRWS").
+The City's annual volume of contributing flow amounts to approximately 23 percent of the total wastewater flow into the CRWS Plant.
+As the City with the largest population in the CRWS service area, Arlington contributes the highest daily flow of all TRA regional plant customers.
+The CRWS Plant meets the effluent permit conditions to treat 135 MGD as set by the Texas Natural Resource Conservation Commission (the "TNRCC") and the Environmental Protection Agency (the "EPA").
+TRA has an uprating to 162 MGD approved by the TNRCC with future completion of their solids dewatering project.